Portable-Linux-Apps/Portable-Linux-Apps.github.io/apps/nuclia.md

 # NUCLIA

- A low-code API to build an AI &amp; multi-language semantic search engine in minutes.
+ A low-code API to build an AI multi-language semantic search  engine in minutes.
 For any data, including audios and videos, and  any source.

  SITE: https://nuclia.com/